Starting Points: "Which Sources Should I Use?"

 Research Insight ("COMPUSTAT")

 A database with approximately 10,000 active and 8,000 inactive North America companies.
 Its financial data can download to Excel.
 Research Insight is an electronic resource available only on the UMD campus via the Novell Network.
 It is not a Web based information services.
 Special software from the network must be downloaded to your PC in order to connect and work with this database.
-PCs on the UMD Library's second floor are set up to access Research Insight.
+PCs on the Library's 2nd floor can access Research Insight.

 Industry overviews are special reports produced by business research companies that provide a general understanding of the composition and condition of a given industry at a given point in time.